mbeps/personal-portfolio/posts/databases.md

 - **Lack of Standardization:** Since NoSQL databases are relatively new and diverse, they lack the standardization seen in SQL databases.
 This can make tasks like data transfer and integration more complex.

 - **Limited Support for ACID Properties:** ACID (Atomicity, Consistency, Isolation, Durability) properties ensure that data remains consistent and reliable in the face of failures.
 Non-relational databases often trade off full ACID compliance for performance and scalability, which may not be suitable for applications requiring high data consistency.

+# **Conclusion**

+In today's digital world, databases are an indispensable part of any technological solution, playing a critical role in how we store, retrieve, and manage data.
+Within the realm of software engineering and web development, choosing the right type of database - relational or non-relational - is a pivotal decision that can greatly affect the performance, scalability, and flexibility of applications.

+Relational databases, with their tabular structure and strict schemas, offer a high degree of data integrity and consistency.
+They are particularly well-suited to situations where relationships among data entities need to be efficiently represented and where the data structure doesn't change frequently.
+However, their rigidity and challenges with large-scale horizontal scalability can be limiting in some scenarios.

+On the other hand, non-relational databases bring forth a model of flexibility, high performance, and excellent scalability.
+Their ability to handle a wide array of data types and structures make them a go-to choice for applications dealing with large volumes of diverse, rapidly-changing data.
+But a lack of standardization and limited support for ACID properties can sometimes compromise data consistency and interoperability.

+Understanding the key differences, advantages, and disadvantages of these database systems is crucial for making an informed choice that best suits the needs of your application.
+Remember, there's no one-size-fits-all solution - the best database for your application depends on the specific requirements of your use case.
+Whether it's the strict consistency and structure of SQL, or the scalability and flexibility of NoSQL, each has its place in the diverse and ever-evolving landscape of software engineering and web development.

 # **Sources**